Your Step-By-Step Guide To Hiding Your Hangover At Work

 It doesn’t matter how you got drunk last night, but it happened.
-And now you have to handle your hangover in the worst possible place: the office.
+And now you’re faced with hiding your hangover in the worst possible place: the office.

 Though you can’t kill all the pain, you can at least manage it—and clean up well enough that your boss won’t know you feel like death inside.

-Alcohol shuts off a hormone in your gut that tells your kidneys to retain water, says Adam Friedman, M.D., an associate professor of dermatology at George Washington University.
+Alcohol shuts off the hormone in your gut that tells your kidneys to retain water, says Dr. Adam Friedman, an associate professor of dermatology at George Washington University.

-That’s why you started pissing like a racehorse after your third or fourth drink, and woke up with a mouth like the Gobi Desert.
+That’s why you started pissing like a racehorse after your third or fourth drink, and woke up with a mouth as dry as the Gobi Desert.

 All that peeing also drained your body of pretty much every important vitamin and nutrient, which you’ll have to re-stock if you want to feel better.

 So before you do anything else in the morning, guzzle a big glass of water with a packet of multivitamin powder, says Dr. Friedman.